A topic from the subject of Standardization in Chemistry.

 Main Concepts

-• External standards: Separate solutions containing known concentrations of the analyte(s) used to construct calibration curves.
+• External standards: Separate solutions containing known concentrations of the analyte(s) are analyzed to construct calibration curves.
+This is a simpler method but susceptible to errors from variations in injection volume.

-• Internal calibration: Uses a known concentration of an internal standard to directly determine analyte concentrations.
+• Internal calibration: Uses a known concentration of an internal standard to directly determine analyte concentrations by comparing peak areas.
+The ratio of analyte peak area to internal standard peak area is used to calculate the analyte concentration.

 Importance of Standardization